mostapha/fullstackopen/README.md

     Note right of browser: The browser executes the callback function that renders the notes

 ```
-# 0.6: New note in Single page app diagram
+# New note in Single page app diagram `0.6`
+The situation where the user creates a new note using the single-page version of the app.
 ```mermaid
 sequenceDiagram
     participant browser